shreshthkharbanda/Mybrary/README.md

 Description: This readme file is for Mybrary application used for Library Management System.
 It includes application installation instructions and detail information about application features, technologies used, artifacts, and sources
 Released Version: 1.0.0
 Released Date: Feb 26th 2018
-Author: Shreshth Kharbanda, Northcreek High School, Bothell WA
+Author: Shreshth Kharbanda, North Creek High School, Bothell WA
 *****************************************************************************************

 Installation Instructions:
- - Download apk file on Android device from the location (Link to Github)
+ - Download apk file on Android device from the location (https://github.com/smartyshre/Mybrary/blob/master/FBLA%20App/FblaLibraryApp/app/mybrary.apk)
  - Open the apk file from the device
  - This will install the Mybrary app on your device
  - Open the Mybrary App